This recipe for Bacon Wrapped Sausage Stuffing is a great way to serve stuffing that doesn’t fit in the bird. Stuffing just stole the show!

 For the stuffing, start by fully cooking the sausage meat.

-remove from the pan and set aside.
-Cook the butter, onions and celery in butter until soft.
+Once cooked, remove it from the pan and set aside.
+Drain the pan of any fat and add the butter to the pan.

 Turn it onto a serving dish and try not to pick on it before serving!
 Good luck with that!